HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf218.md

 === "On-Premises"
     In the Site Manager, you can now control the size of your side toolbar.
 For more information, see [Site toolbar](../../manage_content/wcm_authoring/inline_editing/index.md#site-toolbar).

-### New DXClient repository in GitHub and Harbor
+### New DXClient repository in GitHub

 === "Containers"
-    New DXClient repositories are available.
-For open distribution of the DXClient container package, go to [HCL DX Open Harbor](https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab).
-You can find the installation and usage details in [dxclient-scripts](https://github.com/HCL-TECH-SOFTWARE/dxclient-scripts) of the HCL-TECH-SOFTWARE GitHub repository.
+    The [dxclient-scripts](https://github.com/HCL-TECH-SOFTWARE/dxclient-scripts) of the HCL-TECH-SOFTWARE GitHub repository contains installation and usage details, and the latest scripts for using the containerized version of DXClient which is openly distributed in [HCL DX Open Harbor](https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab).

 === "On-Premises"
-    New DXClient repositories are available.
-For open distribution of the DXClient container package, go to [HCL DX Open Harbor](https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab).
-You can find the installation and usage details in [dxclient-scripts](https://github.com/HCL-TECH-SOFTWARE/dxclient-scripts) of the HCL-TECH-SOFTWARE GitHub repository.
+    The [dxclient-scripts](https://github.com/HCL-TECH-SOFTWARE/dxclient-scripts) of the HCL-TECH-SOFTWARE GitHub repository contains installation and usage details, and the latest scripts for using the containerized version of DXClient which is openly distributed in [HCL DX Open Harbor](https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab).

+###

 ### DX Search - Configuring DX Search and Improving Search Quality documentation